 In 2012, a new play system and backstop were added to the site, which completed Phase 1 of the master plan.
 In 2014, Moorhead received notification that a portion of the Legacy Grant from the state of Minnesota was awarded to build a large picnic shelter for $275,000.
 To receive these funds, extensive environmental and archeological studies were to be completed, along with a number of other DNR requirements.
 The shelter was completed in the summer of 2016.

 On an annual basis, City staff continued to submit requests for future phases at M.B.
 Johnson Park.
 In 2015, the City received notification that a 2016 grant had been approved through the Greater Minnesota Regional Parks and Trails Commission for $1,299,000 to complete the final phases in the master plan.
-Amenities that were approved include bathroom facilities and a maintenance space to house grooming equipment for cross country ski trails, a fish cleaning station, concrete walking paths, a reclaimed bridge installed for access to Snaky Creek, educational signage, a youth pump track, sledding hill, additional garbage cans and dog waste receptacles, and extended parking lot lighting.
-Construction began in the fall of 2017, and will be complete in the spring of 2018.
+Amenities that were approved include bathroom facilities and a maintenance space to house grooming equipment for cross country ski trails, a fish cleaning station, concrete walking paths, a reclaimed bridge installed for access to Snaky Creek, educational signage, additional garbage cans and dog waste receptacles, and extended parking lot lighting.
+Construction began in the fall of 2017, and will be complete in the summer of 2018.

 Southside Regional Park